 Applied Behaviour Analysis (ABA) refers to the use of methods based on scientific principles of learning and behaviour to build useful repertoires of behaviour and reduce problematic ones.

-Classroom refers to a room in a school, virtual or brick-and-mortar, in which students receive instruction.
+Classroom -refers to a room in a school, virtual or brick-and-mortar, in which a child receives students receive instruction.